chrisbryant92/vegan2/replit.md

 ## Overview

-The Animal Impact Tracker is a full-stack web application built to help animal welfare advocates track and measure their impact across four key categories: charitable donations, vegan conversions, media sharing, and online campaigns.
+The Animal Impact Tracker is a full-stack web application built to help animal advocates track and measure their impact across four key categories: charitable donations, vegan conversions, media sharing, and online campaigns.
 The application provides comprehensive analytics, leaderboards, and impact visualization to motivate users and showcase collective progress in animal welfare efforts.

 ## System Architecture